The Triumph of Love (play): Synopsis

 Léonide, Princess of Sparta, disguises as a man called Phocion to enter the household of her enemy, Hermocrates, an old philosopher.
 Léonide does so because she has seen and fallen in love with a young man who lives in the household, Agis.
 Learning that he is the rightful heir of the late Cléomènes, King of Sparta (usurped by Léonide's own uncle in revenge for Cléomènes' kidnapping of his mistress), Léonide has determined to restore him to power.

 Léonide and her servant Corine (also disguised as a man) arrives at Hermocrates' house, pretending to be philosophy students.
 As they discuss their plans, they are overheard by Hermocrates' servant, Harlequin, but they pay him to co-operate with them.
 Léonide then meets Agis by chance, but the gardener, Dimas, becomes suspicious and calls Hermocrates' spinster sister, Hesione, to expel the two 'men'.
 In order to stay on the premises, Léonide pretends to fall in love with Léontine, and seduces her into supporting her.

 Léonide then meets Hermocrates himself, who sees through her disguise and accuses her of coming to seduce Agis.
 Léonide admits that she is a woman (calling herself by the false name of Aspasie), but successfully convinces Hermocrates that she has come to seduce him, not Agis.
 He allows her to stay.
 Hermocrates tells "Aspasie" that he is plotting to overthrow the Princess of Sparta and place Agis on the throne.

 Léonide finally has a conversation with Agis himself.
 Agis, it transpires, has sworn against love, because it was love that destroyed his parents.
 Léonide therefore tells him that she is disguised as a man because she is a young woman fleeing persecution from the Princess of Sparta (herself, in reality), and Agis promises to help.

 Léonide is now juggling three contradictory relationships: both Hesione and Hermocrates are in love with her, while she has only a passionate friendship with Agis.
 Over the course of the rest of the play, she works things to her advantage, while Agis falls in love with her.
-In the play's climax, Hermocrates, Léontine and Agis realize they are all in love with the same person.
+In the play's climax, Hermocrates, Hesione, and Agis realize they are all in love with the same person.
 Léonide reveals she is the princess and wishes to marry Agis, thus restoring him to the throne.
-Hermocrates and Léontine are left disappointed in love.
+Hermocrates and Hesione are left disappointed in love.
 A royal retinue then arrives to bring the Princess and her Prince back to the palace.